 This where the geological evolution of the lakes becomes a bit complicated.
 First, at the time Lake Erie was not attached to Lake Huron and Lake Huron drained out toward the Atlantic Ocean through the Ottawa River which used to connect Lake Huron to the St. Lawrence River.
 This lower elevation northern route to drain the Great Lakes meant that Lake Huron could maintain a much lower lake stand compared to Lake Erie.
 As a result this ridge that is now “drowned” was once a ridge of dry land connecting what is now Michigan and Ontario.
 This ridge split Lake Huron into two separate lakes.

-You might be wondering though; If the Ottawa River used to connect Lake Huron to the St.Lawrence River at a much lower elevation how could the lake have ever become higher and detached from the Ottawa River and come to drain into Lake Erie which was higher in elevation?
-Most of the answer revolves around something called isostatic rebound.
+Still, you might be wondering; if the Ottawa River used to connect Lake Huron to the St.Lawrence River at a much lower elevation how could the lake have ever become higher and detached from the Ottawa River and come to drain into Lake Erie which was higher in elevation?
+Much of the answer revolves around something called isostatic rebound.
 The ice covering this region during the last ice age was 5 to 10 thousand feet thick!
 The very weight of this ice caused the continental crust to sink.
 When the ice melted that massive weight was removed from the land.
 As a result, the ground literally rose again to it present elevation.
-Not only that but it is still rebounding such that even today some areas around the Great Lakes are rising in elevation more than 15 inches per 100 years.
+Not only that but it is still rebounding!
+Today measurement show that some areas around the Great Lakes are still rising.
 That elevation change would have occurred much more rapidly immediately after the ice melted.
 The result is that the entire land rose up around the lake changing the river outlets and causing water to rise in Lake Huron until it eventually connected with and began to flow into Lake Erie.

-So there was a period of time just after the retreat of the great ice sheets but before isostatic rebound would be partially responsible for cutting off the northern drainage route that this ridge of land would have been exposed.
-This exposure could have been as long as a few thousand years but possibly as short as 500 to 1000 years. (ref 2)
+This history reveals that there was a period of time just after the retreat of the great ice sheets but before isostatic rebound had it full effect that of cutting off the northern drainage route that this ridge of dry land crossing through what is Lake Huron today would have been exposed.
+This exposure may have lasted as long as a few thousand years but could have been as short as short as 500 to 1000 years.
+(Lewis et al. 1994)

 How long ago did people hunt here?

 This particular hunting structure found under Lake Huron has been dated to around 9000 years ago based on radiocarbon dating of wood found buried at the site.
-This date fits very well with the extensive research that has established the history of the lakes and their elevations.
-That research predicted that Lake Huron would be low enough that this would have been dry land for long enough to have establish a sub-arctic ecology.
-Bogs, spruce trees and arctic plants are found in layers of sediments at this location confirming this to be time in which caribou could be expected to be roaming this land.
+This date comports well with previous research by other investigators that has established the history of the lake elevations over time.
+That research predicted that Lake Huron would be low enough that this would have been dry land for long enough to have established a sub-arctic ecology.
+Bogs, spruce trees and arctic plants are found in layers of sediments at this location confirming this to be time in which caribou could be expected to be migrating through this land.

 A North American Doggerland?

-Doggerland is the name of the land that once existed between Great Britain, Denmark, Netherlands and Norway that likely was populated by herds of animals and people before rising sea levels flooded the region and made Great Britain an island.
+Doggerland is the name given to the land that once existed between Great Britain, Denmark, Netherlands and Norway that was populated by herds of animals and probably people before rising sea levels flooded the region and made Great Britain an island.
 (I have written about Doggerland recently: Fishing for Fossils in the North Sea: The Lost World of Doggerland).
-Now we are talking about some of the Great Lakes having been much lower around the same time exposing large areas of land which were occupied by the first inhabitants of North America.
+Now we are talking about some of the Great Lakes having been much lower around the same time, exposing large areas of land which were occupied by the first inhabitants of North America.
 Both of these lands were the result of an ice age so the parallels strong but there are differences.
 In the case of Doggerland low sea levels exposed this land.
-Lake Huron developed toward the end of the last ice age and resulted from changing patterns in drainage routes.
-Still, both were exposed lands available for human occupation for a short period of time (few thousand years) that are no longer available today and both were “drowned” around the same time.
+Lake Huron developed toward the end of the last ice age and was flooded as the result of changing patterns in drainage routes.
+Still, both were exposed lands available for human occupation for only a few thousand years.
+Both are no longer available for habitation today and were “drowned around the same time.

 Implications of underwater occupation sites for our understanding of human history

-The discovery of Doggerland, evidence of human occupation in Great Lake basins, off the coast of Alaska and Florida and many other places in the world form a consistent picture of a world with lower sea levels.
-People were present in all parts of this world establishing communities in locations that, according to young earth creationists, could have only existed for a very short period of time.
+The discovery of Doggerland, evidence of human occupation in Great Lake basins, off the coast of Alaska and Florida and many other places in the world form a consistent picture of a past world with much lower sea levels.
+Furthermore, there is abundant evidence that people were present in all parts of this world during this time of lower sea level.
+According to young earth creationists these location could have only have been available for human occupation for a very limited time.
 The rocks under the water of Lake Huron suggest a well-developed culture and significant planning.
-To put this much effort into producing an elaborate trap for migrating caribou people must have lived near this thin land bridge for many years observing the yearly migrations of caribou before they realized that this particular location was worth the time and effort to construct this rock formation.
-The rock formation may have continued to have been improved over the years so it is not unreasonable to believe this site represents several hundred years of continual use and development.
+To put this much effort into producing an elaborate trap for migrating caribou people must have lived near this narrow land bridge for many years observing the yearly migrations of caribou before concluding that this particular location was worth the time and effort to construct this rock formation for a future migration season.
+The rock formation may have continued to have been improved over the years so it is not unreasonable to believe this site represents dozens to hundreds of years of continual use and development.

 All of this time the lake levels would have to have remained very low.
-Additional evidence that this land remained above lake level for a long time comes from layers of bog deposits nearby and evidence that the land was covered by spruce and other sub-arctic plants.
-Such complex ecologies require hundreds of years to fully develop.
-Overall the picture if one of a well established relationship of plants, animals and man in this location for some significant amount of time.
+Additional evidence that this land remained available for an extended time comes from layers of bog deposits nearby and remains of spruce and other sub-arctic plants.
+Such complex plant ecologies require hundreds of years to fully develop.
+Overall the picture is one of a well established relationship of plants, animals and man in this location for some significant amount of time.

-YECs (young earth creationists) do acknowledge the evidence of a massive ice sheet and ice age (though only a single ice age) and invoke this ice age, and the much lower sea levels associated with it, to explain how people and other animals could have migrated across the Earth.
-In the YEC scenario people entered North America 4250 years ago migrated throughout the Americas establishing communities in places that are now offshore in Florida and under what is now Lake Huron.
+YECs do acknowledge the evidence for the past existence of a massive ice sheet and Ice Age (though only a single Ice Age) in North America.
+They also invoke this Ice Age, and the much lower sea levels associated with it, to explain how people and other animals could have migrated across the Earth.
+In the YEC scenario people entered North America less than 4250 years ago migrated throughout the Americas establishing communities in places that are now offshore in Florida and under what is now Lake Huron.

 In the YEC view of the Ice Age, this massive mile thick ice sheet developed and slide down over the Great Lakes region and then melted/retreated within the span of just 250 years. (see figure below from Answers in Genesis showing the timeline).

 In the YEC timeline people would have had to set out from Babel 4250 years ago made it to North America only a few years later and then migrated and established hundreds of communities from Florida to the Great Lakes to South America within a hundred years during the height of the ice age while the oceans were 400 feet lower than they are today.
-Such rapid migration while only maintaining stone tools and little other technology strains all reason especially when one has to consider that massive population growth had to be occurring at the very same time.
-The compression of all human migration and the establishment of hundreds of unique cultures in North and South America has no support from any any physical or genetic evidence.
+Such rapid migration while only maintaining stone tools and little other technology strains all reason especially when one must consider that massive population growth had to be occurring at the very same time.
+The compression of all human migration and the establishment of hundreds of unique cultures in North and South America into just a few hundred years has no support from any any physical or genetic evidence.